Walter Horn: Honors and administrative achievements

 Horn worked with classical archaeologist Darrell A. Amyx to establish History of Art as a separate department at the University of California in 1971.
 He was a fellow of the American Academy of Arts and Sciences (elected 1970) and of the Medieval Academy of America (1980).
 Horn was an active supporter of arts institutions outside academia, serving as trustee of the Fine Arts Museums of San Francisco and chairman of the museum's acquisitions committee.
 He was on the board of the College Art Association 1950–54 and 1964–68 and on the board of the Society of Architectural Historians 1964–68.

 Death

 Horn died at home of pneumonia on Tuesday, 26 December 1995, at Point Richmond, California.
 He was 87.
 He was survived by his wife, Alberta; his son, Michael; two daughters, Rebecca and Robin; and grandchildren, Matthew and Dulce.
 His obituary in the New York Times labeled him "historian of medieval cloisters and barns."
 Horn was remembered by colleagues as one of the university's "best-loved and most influential teachers and ... most effective leaders."
 He was eulogized for "his oratorical skills and uncanny ability to bring the medieval building or pile of ruins vividly to life.
-His eloquence and grace matched his endless curiosity about prehistoric and medieval buildings in northern Europe and how people utilized them."
+His eloquence and grace matched his endless curiosity about prehistoric and medieval buildings in northern Europe and how people used them."